 On successful deletion of the subscription, the NEF shall return a Nnef_MBSSession_StatusUnsubcribe response with an HTTP "204 No Content" status code.

-Editor's note: Error cases and the related MBS responses are FFS.
+On failure or if the NEF receives an error code from the MB-SMF, the NEF shall take proper error handling actions, as specified in subclause 5.20.7, and respond to the AF with an appropriate error status code.

 * * * Next Change * * * *